BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 If the number of cases is > 1 and assuming 100% detectance, every case is assumed to have the same mutation, albeit homozygous for nRec and homo- or heterozygous for nDom.
 If the detectance drops however, not every person with a specific phenotype has necessarily the same mutation.
 It might be that the person is a phenocopy (= the organism's phenotype matches a phenotype which is determined by genetic factors, but in this case, it is enviromentaly induced) or that allelic heterogeneity (= the phenomenon in which different mutations at the same locus cause a similar phenotype) or locus heterogeneity (= the phenomenon in which mutations at different loci cause a similar phenotype) is present.

 Adding controls increases the complexity.
 Under 100% penetrance, for nDom, every control is assumed to not having the disease causing mutation.
-This has the nice consequence that, for nDom, every variant in every control can be used for filtering .
+This has the nice consequence that, for nDom, every variant in every control can be used for filtering.
 For nRec, only homozygous variants present in the controls can be used for filtering variants in the cases.
 If the penetrance drops beneath 100%, this means that some of the controls might have the mutation, but are not sick.
 There are numerous reasons for a reduced penetrance: age-dependent penetrance (the individual has to be old enough to get the disease, e.g. degenerative myelopathy in the dog), exercise-dependent penetrance (the individual has to be pushed far enough to show the phenotype, e.g. exercise-induced collapse in the dog), ...
 This makes filtering a lot more difficult and requires the mutation to be present in a sufficient number of controls before it can be used for filtering.

 Finally, two family options are available for both nRec and nDom, adding additional assumptions.
+The two family options are:
+* Ps-F: if both parents are available
+* P-F: if only one of the two parents is available

 In both cases, the parent(s) are assumed to be healthy  and the penetrance is assumed to be 100%.
 In addition, for nDom, the variant is assumed to be heterozygous in the progeny and not present in the parent(s).
 It is thus a reflection of the de novo mutation rate.
 For nRec, the variant is assumed to be homozygous in the progeny **and** heterozygous in the parent(s).

 Some examples:
 * nDom vs nRec with 2 cases: